-The arrival of the QuietComfort 25 headphones coincides with Bose's 50th birthday and with that, a look in the mirror revealed that their line of products needed to be spruced up, made more accessible and stylish for a new generation.
+The arrival of the QuietComfort 25 headphones coincided with Bose's 50th birthday and with that, a look in the mirror revealed that their line of products needed to be spruced up, made more accessible and stylish for a new generation.
 Packed into a leather zip-up carrying case, the headphones lay in a sporty pose, already riffing off of this new injection of style.
 Similar in overall looks to the QC15 headphones from years ago, the design of the QC25 offers many subtle improvements upon its predecessor.

 Moving away from the leathery, executive-style of the QC15, Bose has refreshed the headband materials with a cotton and felt combo that's less prone to becoming warm and dampened from continuous use.
 The new materials look cool, but do nothing to reduce the "headphone hair" you'll inevitably get if you use these for more than a half hour.

 The headphone cups have received an overhaul.
 Sealed with automotive-grade paint, the signature ovular over-the-ear cups have done away with the roundness found on the QC15 and incorporated some sharp looks in place.
 On my review unit, accents of black, charcoal and blue create a nice palette of plastics.

 A nice design touch fixed what I hate about most headphones, that I commonly find it to be too hard to tell which ear goes where.
 With the QC25, a big "L" and "R" are etched into the sporty speaker mesh's design.